 As far as motorhomes go, we recommend looking for something nimble such as a class B or campervan.
 A small class C would also work well.

 What to Look For in a Boondocking Camper

 More important than style or size is what’s included in the camper you choose.
 Generally speaking, it’s good to pick an RV with a generator, solar panels (or at least solar panel hookups), or both in order to keep your battery charged.
-You’ll also want to have a nice amount of fresh water, grey tank, and black tank capacity.
+You’ll also want to have a nice amount of fresh water, a grey tank, and a black tank capacity.